gopalanand333/nodejs-unique-numeric-ID-generator/README.md

-# nodejs-unique-numeric-ID-generator
+# JavaScript Numeric ID Generator
-this repository will generate unique numeric ID of size 6 numbers.
+This repository will generate unique numeric ID of size 6 numbers.

+## It's simple, unique and fulfill the purpose.